appu1232/Discord-Selfbot/README.md

 ## Things to note:
 - Free custom search has a limit of 100 searches per day.
 This should be more than enough in my opinion but feel free to pay for more if you would like, although I don't think it's needed.
 - Try not to keep ``setafk`` on for too long or use it too frequently.
 Technically, responding to someone else's ping with an automated response is not something Discord likes selfbots doing.
 I highly suggest this be used as a fun gimmick rather than for actual use all the time.
-- The bot sets you to idle when you are not on discord.
-If you open up discord again, you will be online and you can freely change your status but when you go offline the bot changes it back to idle.
+- The bot sets you to invisible when you are not on discord  (basically the same as offline).
+If you open up discord again, you will be online and you can freely change your status but when you go offline the bot changes it back to invisible/offline.
 - Custom commands have a lot of other quirks and flexablility.
 Check the **Custom commands** section below to see how you can do stuff like add more than one response for a command, get a random response for a command, add commands that have multiple words, etc.

 ## Custom Commands: